Paradigm-MP/napi-blackscreen/README.md

-# napi-blackscreen
+# oof-blackscreen
-NAPI module for making the screen turn black
+OOF module for making the screen turn black